swcarpentry/website/_posts/2016/05/2016-05-11-first-tertile.md

 Carpentry [partners](http://software-carpentry.org/scf/partners/).
-Last year, we were asked to provide a join partnership agreement with [Data Carpentry](http://datacarpentry.org/) and after months of work this agreement are now [available](http://software-carpentry.org/scf/join/).
+Last year, we were asked to provide a join partnership agreement with [Data Carpentry](http://datacarpentry.org/) and after months of work this agreement is now [available](http://software-carpentry.org/scf/join/).

 ## Instructor Training

-Last year we tried a lot of models for Instructor Training that now are more stable and has an [write version](http://swcarpentry.github.io/instructor-training/) thanks to the work of our Instructor Trainers.
+Last year we tried several models for Instructor Training that now are more stable and has an [write version](http://swcarpentry.github.io/instructor-training/) thanks to the work of our Instructor Trainers.

-We will continue improving our Instructor Training programme and increasing our capacity of delivery it to attend the high demand.
+We will continue improving our Instructor Training programme and increasing our capacity to high demand.

 ## Subcommittees and Task Forces